yanader/MarsRover/README.md

 1. Setup
    1. Provide the size of the Plateau to be explored in the format "X Y" where X and Y are positive integers.
-   2. Provide the starting position of the Rover in the format "X Y D" where:
+   2. Provide the starting position of your first Rover in the format "X Y D" where:
       - X -> initial x coordinate from 0 to the length of the X axis minus 1
       - Y -> initial y coordinate from 0 to the length of the Y axis minus 1
       - D -> initial direction the rover is facing where D is one of the four cardinal directions (N/E/S/W)
-2. Further Instructions
+2. Further Instructions.
+The user will be given a choice:
-   1. Provide the Rover with movement instructions with three uppercase characters.
+   1. Land Vehicle
+      - The user can land a new vehicle on the surface.
+      - You will be prompted for the vehicle type and then asked for appropriate Position details
+      - The create vehicle will be your active vehicle
+   2. Activate Vehicle
+      - The user will be provided with a list of all Vehicles on the surface and be able to choose which to activate
+   3. Control Vehicle
+      - Depending on the vehicle type, different commands can be used to control the vehicle.
+        1. Rover:
         - L -> rotate 90&deg; left/anti-clockwise
         - R -> rotate 90&deg; right/clockwise
         - M -> move one position forwards
         - Instructions can be provided in a chain.
 Example:
           - Input: MMRMMLMM
             - Moves forward two spaces
             - Rotates right
             - Moves forward two spaces
             - Rotates Left
             - Moves forward two spaces
         - On providing an instructions set  that would cause a collision or lead the Rover off the edge of the Plateau:
           - If the first step of the instructions caused the collision, the user will be informed the instruction can not be carried out.
           - If a subset of instructions would be valid, the user will be offered a truncated version of their instructions and asked for an input.
             - Y -> Execute the truncated instructions
             - N -> Reject the truncation and resume the programme.
+        2. Miner:
+           - D -> Dig
-   2. Input 'H' to access help
+   - Input 'H' to access help
-   3. Input 'Q' to quit the Mars Rover Application
+   - Input '0' to quit the Mars Rover Application

 ### Documentation